Please note, this transcript has been automatically generated, so may contain inaccuracies.

 If employees are dissatisfied with the decision to make their role attendant, then it is very likely you will receive an appeal if after you've received an appeal, they remained dissatisfied on obviously subject to you following a correct appeal process, you may well hear from ACAS on that will be giving you a hint that that employee is potentially going to bring the claim on against you.

 As I've said through this Tina Talks a couple of times, seeking advice on the redundancy process is key to avoiding successful claims being made against you.
 Therefore, if you have any questions on you would like to discuss redundancy please just contact me, I shall look forward to my next Tina Talks back on the couch.

-If you have any questions, please just drop me a line.
+If you have any employment law questions, please just drop me a line.